How Advanced Is The Teradata Columnar Solution?

 - Improved compression compared to Row Stores.

-This results from the fact that considerably better compression rates can be achieved by packing columns into data blocks.
+This results from considerably better compression rates that we can achieve by packing columns into data blocks.
 Since the values of a column come from a domain, the entropy is much lower.

 - Columnar projection

 Only the columns that are required are read.

 This is only reserved for actual Column Stores.
 Teradata forms rows from the columns and then operates on them using the traditional row-based engine.
 It is, therefore, not a pure column store.

 Why Is The Teradata Solution Great Even Though It Does Not Offer Columnar Processing?

 Let’s assume a typical query.
 Often a selection is made from a date range where a date restriction exists on the WHERE condition.